Christian Aid

 This Christian Aid Week, you can help dreams come true

-You can help ensure that more people in Burundi get the skills and knowledge they need to fulfil their hopes and ambitions.
-Anything we raise will make a difference to people in Burundi:
+You can help ensure that more people in Guatemala get the tools and training they need to meet the challenges of climate change.
+Anything we raise will make a difference to people in Guatemala:

 For more information, please contact Ken Pattison via the Parish Office by calling 0117 950 8644 or emailing office@westbury-parish-church.org.uk.